tianocore/buildtools-BaseTools/ReadMe.txt

 This directory contains the next generation of EDK II build tools and template files.
-Templates are located in the Conf directory, other directory contatins tools source.
+Templates are located in the Conf directory, while the tools executables for Microsoft Windows 32-bit Operating Systems are located in the Bin\Win32 directory, other directory contatins tools source.

-Build step to generate the binary tools.
+1. Build step to generate the binary tools.

 === Windows/Visual Studio Notes ===